Israel fears deterioration in security as Egypt opens border with Gaza

 Israel has long struggled to keep its borders water-tight, even at the expense of letting Palestinians have access to basic human necessities.
 Now, it has a new worry, as Egypt throws its border with Gaza wide open.

-“We expect from the Egyptian government to facilitate more than this decision, to expand the decision to cover all of the Palestinians without any limitations.
+Khalil Abu Shamala from the Al Dameer association for human rights says that although Egypt’s decision to open the border is a welcome sign, this is not enough to end the humanitarian crisis.“We expect from the Egyptian government to facilitate more than this decision, to expand the decision to cover all of the Palestinians without any limitations.
 To open the border 24 hours a day, seven days week, without any limitations like what is going on right now,” he said.

 Adnon Abu Hasna from the United Nations Relief and Works Agency says that improving Palestinian living standards will lead to a drop among those who join militant groups.“What is going on in the Rafah border today is a very good step [by] the Egyptians.
 They are easing the travel of thousands of Palestinians into Egypt.
 People here, they are completely destroyed.
 They have no hope, no political horizon, no economic horizon.
 Israel should end the siege on the Gaza strip 100%,” he said.“If people have good life here, they have something to lose, then it will be a great pressure on others not to get into conflict,” Adnon Abu Hasna added.

-“The Israeli siege imposed against Gaza created a humanitarian crisis and had negative consequences for the Palestinian people," he said.
+Meanwhile, political analyst Mohsen Abu Ramadan says that while there is ahumanitarian crisis in Gaza, Palestinians remain more concerned about the political side of it.“The Israeli siege imposed against Gaza created a humanitarian crisis and had negative consequences for the Palestinian people," he said.
 "But we Palestinians do not consider the main issue to be the humanitarian crisis, but political and legal issues.
 That means getting rid of the occupation, achieving an independent Palestinian state, and giving the Palestinian people their rights in accordance with international law.”